jttoivon/moder2/README.md

 	make prefix=$HOME/usr install

 which installs the binary to $HOME/usr/bin.
-Running command `moder` should give brief instructions on the command line parameters.
+Running command `moder2` should give brief instructions on the command line parameters.
 The packaged also includes, for internal use, an implementation of suffix array by Juha Kärkkäinen in directory CPM03.
 For visualization of pfm models, the package includes a modified version of a program called spacek40 by Jussi Taipale.